wuyuki/Vue.js-Components-Used-in-Origin-Apps/README.md

-## Vue.js Component Used in Origin Apps
+## Vue.js Components Used in Origin Apps

 ### Introduction
 Vue.js components allow us to split the HTML dialog into independent and reusable pieces, but Vue provides few built-in components that cannot cover various UI designs.
 Although we can introduce other MIT-licensed UI component frameworks into apps, this will also increase the file size.
 It seems unacceptable that we use only one component but end up with a large-size opx file.